demos-europe/demosplan-addon-xbeteiligung-async/README.md

 comment out `namespace: ...` in [`Schema.XBeteiligung.MetadatenAnlageType.yml`](src/Soap/Metadata/Schema.XBeteiligung.MetadatenAnlageType.yml)
 for the fields: `bezeichnung`, `versionsnummer`, `datum`, `anlageart`, `mimeType` and `anhangOderVerlinkung`

+When updating to a new xBeteiligung standard version, update the hardcoded namespace version in `XBeteiligungIncomingMessageParser::validateRequiredNamespace()` from `/12` to the new version number.
+This validation only triggers a warning so far.

 Run the unit tests XBeteiligungServiceTest- (401, 402, 409) and fix any bugs that appear.
 Update what is documented here if there are any changes to be aware of.